Many Soldiers overlook the health of their teeth and gums.

 You can help keep your mouth cleaner by using an antibacterial mouthrinse after you brush and floss.

 What to buy: Buy mouthrinse that has the American Dental Association seal of approval on its packaging.
 This means it’s been shown to be effective at killing the bacteria that cause gingivitis.

 Work it: Swish a half ounce, no more than twice daily.
-Swish vigorously around your mouth for two minutes.
+Swish vigorously around your mouth for 30-60 seconds.
 Move the fluid all around your mouth to rinse every tooth, as well as your gums and tongue.
-Rinsing less than two minutes limits the benefits of the rinse to the point that you may as well not have used it at all.

 Having trouble?
-Mouthrinse may sting, making it hard to keep in your mouth the full two minutes.
-Try concentrating on the top teeth for the first minute, and then on the bottom teeth for the second minute.
-Or try rinsing for 1 minute, spitting out the rinse, and then using some more for another minute.
+Mouthrinse may sting, making it hard to keep in your mouth for 30-60 seconds.
+Try concentrating on the top teeth for the first 15-30 seconds, and then on the bottom teeth for the second 15-30 seconds.

 When to see a dentist